 Professor Hubbard is a specialist in public finance, managerial information and incentive problems in corporate finance, and financial markets and institutions.
 He has written...Read more.

 About the researcher

-A lawyer and political scientist, Professor Horton teaches the popular elective course Modern Political Economy.
-A member of the Columbia Business School faculty since...Read more.
+Professor Horton teaches the popular elective course Modern Political Economy.
+A member of the Columbia Business School faculty since 1970, he served two years while...Read more.